Joanna-YJA/DvD_Dev/README.md

-﻿# Drone Versus Drone: Drone Searching
+﻿#Drone Searching

 ## Introduction
 #### Problem Statement
-* To quickly search in a x by x area for target drone using a drone
+* To quickly search in a x by x area for an object of interest using a drone
 * Drone is situated at a start location
-* The last seen location of the target drone is given
+* The last seen location of the object of interest is given (this object may move around in the sky)
 * Search area is also given
     * avoid obstacles/buildings
     * cover the entire area